Home Project

 Our Mission & Vision

-The Mission of the Home Project is to manage and operate a free store of kitchen, bedroom, and bathroom items to support families transitioning from homelessness to shelter; families who are victims of natural disasters; and families in need.
+The Mission of the Home Project is to manage and operate a free store of kitchen, bedroom, and bathroom items to support individuals and families transitioning from homelessness.

 Our Vision is to ignite a change in the culture of disposing possessions by creating an opportunity for unwanted goods to be re-purposed for the benefit of others.
-We are hoping with your help we can make a difference!
+We would like people to think of recycling household objects as they would paper or plastic.

 donation-no-bg